-Swap is safe, as two different
+Swap is safe: two different

-of a record.
+of a record:

-Swap on values stored in
+Swap on values stored in the array

 A (I) and

-A (J) really are
+A (J) are

-distinct when we call
+actually distinct when we call

 Swap.
-Note that GNATprove issues a check message here
+GNATprove issues a check message

 We now consider a package declaring a type

-Dictionary, which is an array
+Dictionary, an array

 containing a word per letter.
 The procedure

-Store allows to insert a
+Store allows us to insert a

 word at the correct index in a dictionary.

-SPARK_Mode to separate parts of the access type from the
+SPARK_Mode to separate parts of the access type from the rest of the

-rest of the code in a fine grained manner.
+code in a fine grained manner.

 the access type inside the private part of package